 City Plaza sets an example.
 City Plaza shows that an alternative to the camps and detention centres is possible.
 City Plaza houses 400 refugees in dignity and safety.
 City Plaza challenges the policies that dehumanise refugees and ultimately have lead to recent deaths in camps.

-If you believe that every human being deserves to live in dignity and that their future must be recognised and supported, please dig as deep as you can and donate.
+If you believe that every human being deserves to live in dignity and that their future must be recognised and supported, please donate as much as you can.
 Your donation will help.
 Your donation will make sure that City Plaza stays open as a symbol of hope and as an example that creative and collaborative solutions to the refugee crisis are possible.

 Donate now: www.youcaring.com/keepcityplazaopen